Powering wearables will require a more flexible approach

 If Google Glass taught us anything, it was that widespread adoption of wearables is only likely to happen once devices are able to conform unobtrusively to our bodies.
 For this to work, technologies for powering wearables will need to be flexible, but while flexible displays have received plenty of press equally important flexible battery technologies for powering wearables often slip under the radar.

-The market for these technologies is growing rapidly according to recent analyses.
+The market for these technologies for powering wearables is growing rapidly according to recent analyses.
 A report from MarketsandMarkets last October predicted the flexible battery industry could grow from $51m in 2014 to $618m by 2020.
 A more conservative estimate from IDTechEx thinks $471m by 2026 is more likely, but that still represents dramatic growth.

 They will also be a key enabling technology for the flexible smartphones that Samsung has been teasing, which could also arrive as early as next year.
 LG for their part say their approach could double current smartwatch battery capacity.

-To date developers have tended to rely on advances in processor efficiency to boost battery life of wearables, but there are limits to this approach.
+To date developers have tended to rely on advances in processor efficiency to boost battery life for powering wearables, but there are limits to this approach.
 The lukewarm success of the Apple Watch has been blamed partly on poor battery life that sees the device frequently run out of juice and also drain the iPhone used to run most of its applications.